In the footsteps of the greatest mammal on earth, the elephant.

 You wake up with the sun and a big breakfast is served, thereafter it is time to get on your horse.
 Today we ride out of Arusha National Park.
 The directions are eastbound heading towards Mount Kilimanjaro and leaving Mount Meru behind us like a shadow.
 The day’s ride is long and amongst Tanzanian farmland and the Massai steppe, its scenic with many cultural interactions as the rides goes along.
 We make use of the cooler hours in the morning and try to cover as much ground as possible.
 The lunch is served under a big acacia, sometimes near to a dam where the Massai’s water their cattle and we our horses.
 You will have a good 3-hour’s stop for lunch, with time for a siesta to regain some strength.
 The afternoon enters into wildlife areas again, continues across opened plains, making sure to reach our night stop before the sun hits the horizon.

 Kilimanjaro Elephant ride Day 5

 Early wake up with coffee and tea before a bush breakfast is served.
 The day will be spent tracking the biggest land living mammal, the elephants.
-The terrain differs from thick scrublands to the never-‐‑ending dessert flats near to the lake that caters for great gallops.
-Before sunset, we return to the previous nights camp to enjoy another night in this remote and remarkable place on earth.
+The terrain differs from thick scrublands to acacia woodland.
+Today we will return to camp for lunch and head out for another ride in the afternoon.
+Before sunset, we return to camp to enjoy another night in this remote and remarkable place on earth.